These questions are those most frequently asked by newcomer's

 go further than these simple concerns and be surprisingly vehement.

-This has led many who home educate to conclude that some friends feel
+This has led many who home educate to conclude that some of their

-that their decision to home educate was seen as a challenge to,
+friends friends felt that their decision to home educate was an implicit

-this experience find that as time passes those close to them
+through this experience find that as time passes those close to them

 see the children's progress and tend to view the decision to home

 educate more favourably.
 That is not to say that you may not lose

-some friends or the support of some close family members along the way.
+some friends or the support of some close family members along the

-the legal situation well enough to explain it
+- understand the legal situation well enough to explain

 even if this is how you feel.